 9.4.1.9 (Status Code field).

-If the Status Code in the MLME-NSEPPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving AP MLD STA shall enable NSEP priority access so that traffic subsequently transmitted to the requesting non-AP MLD or non-AP EHT STA receives NSEP priority access treatment using a procedure defined in 35.12.3 (NSEP priority access procedure).
+If the Status Code in the MLME-NSEPPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving AP MLD STA shall set the state of the NSEP priority access to “enabled” for the requesting non-AP MLD or non-AP EHT STA [#5623] so that traffic subsequently transmitted to the requesting non-AP MLD or non-AP EHT STA receives NSEP priority access treatment using a procedure defined in 35.12.3 (NSEP priority access procedure).

-If the Status Code in the MLME-NSEPPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving AP MLD shall not apply NSEP priority access to traffic subsequently transmitted to the requesting non-AP MLD or non-AP EHT STA.
+If the Status Code in the MLME-NSEPPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving AP MLD shall keep the “torn-down” state of the NSEP priority access for the requesting non-AP MLD or non-AP EHT STA [#5623] so traffic subsequently transmitted to the requesting non-AP MLD or non-AP EHT STA.

-(#1127)Upon receipt of an NSEP Priority Access Teardown frame (9.6.35.7 (NSEP Priority Access Teardown frame details(#1127))), an AP MLD with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access enabled shall use the following procedure to disable NSEP priority access.
+(#1127)Upon receipt of an NSEP Priority Access Teardown frame (9.6.35.7 (NSEP Priority Access Teardown frame details(#1127))), an AP MLD with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access enabled state shall use the following procedure to tear-down [#5856] NSEP priority access.

 The receiving AP MLD shall issue an MLME-NSEPPRIACCESSTEARDOWN.indication primitive.

-The receiving AP MLD shall disable NSEP priority access so that traffic subsequently transmitted to the requesting non-AP MLD or non-AP EHT STA does not receive NSEP priority access treatment.
+[#5625] The receiving AP MLD shall change the NSEP priority access state to “torn-down” for the requesting non-AP MLD or non-AP EHT STA [#5623] [#5856] so that traffic subsequently transmitted to the requesting non-AP MLD or non-AP EHT STA does not receive NSEP priority access treatment.

-Recipient is a non-AP MLD or non-AP EHT(#1707)
+Procedures at the receiving non-AP MLD [#4173]

+[#4173]

-(#1119)(#1488)Upon receipt of an NSEP Priority Access Enable Request frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))), a non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access disabled shall enable NSEP priority access using the following procedure.
+(#1119)(#1488)Upon receipt of an NSEP Priority Access Enable Request frame (9.6.35.5 (NSEP Priority Access Enable Request frame format(#1119)(#1488))), a non-AP MLD or non-AP EHT STA with dot11EHTNSEPPriorityAccessActivated equal to true and with NSEP priority access in “torn-down” state [#5856] shall enable NSEP priority access using the following procedure.

 The receiving non-AP MLD or non-AP EHT STA shall issue an MLME- NSEPPRIACCESSENABLE.indication primitive.

+The receiving non-AP MLD should update the CWmin[AC], CWmax[AC], AIFSN[AC], and TXOP[AC] state variables of its affiliated non-AP STAs to the values provided in the EDCA Parameter Set element as soon as practical in the implementation and shall update the those state variables within an interval of time equal to one beacon interval. [#5626]

-(#1469)(#1471)(#1707)Upon receipt of the MLME-NSEPPRIACCESSENABLE.response primitive, the receiving non-AP MLD or non-AP EHT STA reply to the initiating AP MLD with an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))).
-The receiving non-AP MLD or non-AP EHT STA should set the Status Code field to a value of SUCCESS If the non-AP MLD or non-AP EHT STA is unable to support NSEP priority access, the non-AP MLD or non-AP EHT STA shall set the Status Code field with a value of NSEP_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).
+[#4448] (#1469)(#1471)(#1707)Upon receipt of the MLME-NSEPPRIACCESSENABLE.response primitive, a non-AP STA affiliated with the the receiving non-AP MLD or a non-AP EHT STA shall reply to the initiating AP MLD with an NSEP Priority Access Enable Response frame (9.6.35.6 (NSEP Priority Access Enable Response frame format(#1119)(#1488))).
+The receiving non-AP MLD or non-AP EHT STA should set the Status Code field to a value of SUCCESS unless the non-AP MLD or non-AP EHT STA is unable to support NSEP priority access .[#5869] If the non-AP MLD or non-AP EHT STA is unable to support NSEP priority access, the non-AP MLD or non-AP EHT STA shall set the Status Code field with a value of NSEP_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).

-If the status code in the MLME-NSEPPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving non-AP MLD or non-AP EHT STA shall enable NSEP priority access so that subsequently transmitted traffic receives NSEP priority access treatment using the procedure defined in 35.12.3 (NSEP priority access procedure).
+If the Status Code [#7544] in the MLME-NSEPPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving non-AP MLD or non-AP EHT STA shall enable NSEP priority access so that subsequently transmitted traffic receives NSEP priority access treatment using the procedure defined in 35.12.3 (NSEP priority access procedure).